DaveGut/HubitatActive/KasaDevices/README.md

-# Hubitat Kasa Device Integration
+# (DEPRECATED) Hubitat Kasa Device Integration
-Combined LAN and Cloud Integration with user choice of cloud usage at the application level and the individual device level.
-Accounts for on-going TP-Link firmware updates that cause the LAN integration to fail.
+This integration is now DEPRECATED in favor of the Built-In Capability and the HUBITAT Matter implementation.
+The integration still works; however, updates and fixes are not a priority on my part.

+Legacy Kasa Devices.
+These are the non-Matter Kasa Devices except for the Kasa Hub 100.
+New installations should be via the built-in integration.

+Matter Kasa Devices and Kasa Hub.
+Two options:

+    Use the HUBITAT MATTER INTEGRATION.
+    Go to the TP-Link TAPO integration below and select Kasa devices from the app.
+        '[RELEASE] TP-LINK TAPO Plug, Switch, Bulb, and Hub Integration'

 ## This integration supports Kasa Matter Devices and the Kasa HUB.